Adithya-Gururaj/Personal-Finance-Tracker/README.md

-This is a simple Personal Finance Tracker using Python and Pandas
+This is a simple Personal Finance Tracker employing Python, Pandas, OOPs, Matplotlib